Faith. Service. Law.

 I do not know with certainty what Pete Hegseth is trying to accomplish.
 The most charitable interpretation is that he is a former platoon leader who watched JAG officers make his soldiers’ jobs harder and more dangerous, and who came to power determined to fix a broken institution.
 The less charitable interpretation is that he is dismantling legal guardrails to create room for conduct that those guardrails exist to prevent.
 I am not in a position to resolve that question, and I will not pretend otherwise.

 What I can tell you is this: the diagnosis is correct.
 The JAG Corps has accumulated institutional pathologies that warrant correction.
-A military legal system that permits non-unanimous convictions, selects its juries through the prosecutor’s chain of command, has never once prosecuted a commander for unlawful command influence, produces years-long litigation in a system designed for operational tempo, and has progressively transformed itself from a commander’s tool for maintaining discipline into something resembling a civilian criminal court — but without the constitutional architecture that gives civilian criminal courts their legitimacy — is not a system that deserves uncritical defense.
+The military justice system has progressively absorbed civilian crimes without adopting civilian protections.
+It permits non-unanimous convictions.
+It allows the prosecution’s chain of command to select the jury.
+It has never once prosecuted a commander for unlawful command influence.
+It produces years-long litigation timelines in a system originally designed for operational tempo.
+A system that claims the authority of a criminal court but refuses the constitutional obligations of one does not deserve uncritical defense.

 The men and women offering that uncritical defense are, in many cases, the men and women who built the system as it now exists.
 Their institutional interests and their judgment should be weighed accordingly.